 This video covers a full array of relevant topics, ranging from the experiment planning process to safety procedures and dealing with hazardous materials.
 In addition, there is a strong focus on OSHA compliance, so all relevant regulations and procedures are covered in detail, including the use and management of material safety data sheets (MSDSs).
 Other topics include personal protective equipment, proper ventilation, chemical storage, and waste management.
 The video is thorough enough to serve as the foundation for your laboratory safety training program, and itís appropriate for both newly hired employees and seasoned veterans of the field.
-This training is available on a DVD or you can also purchase the training via our online safety training program.
+This training is 12 minutes long and available on a DVD, USB Stick, or you can also purchase the training via our online safety training program.

 What's Included In The Box?:

 - All of our training videos include a separate disc that contains the following additional resources: